gaehlerm/SoftwareEngineering/README.md

 		self.volume = size
 ```

 See the problem?
 You didn’t improve anything at all.
 Everyone still uses the get_size function which returns a volume.
 This will cause a hell lot of confusion.
 You would have to rename the getter and setter function as well.
-It only decoupled the code in theory.
-Writing getters and setters is only useful if the value returned by the getter is the result of a calculation, but then it’s not really a pure getter function anymore...
+It decoupled the code only in theory.
+Writing getters and setters is only useful if the value returned by the getter is the result of a calculation, lifting the code on a higher level of abstraction.
+But then it’s not a pure getter function anymore...

 Having accessor methods to class variables only makes sense if it lifts the code to a higher level of abstraction.
 Then you really gain something.
 And it is really a form of decoupling.
 But this is not possible in data classes as there is no abstraction around that could be decoupled.